Koumbaya/Kopesh/Readme.md

 - change footprint of diodes to accept both SMD and through hole
 - add holes in PCB and make .dxf for an FR4 plate.
 - add a real reset button
+- switch LED to mini-e and change placement (right now it's interfering with the switches)